-In this tutorial, I am going to show you step-by-step procedures to perform balance sheet ratio analysis in excel.
+In this tutorial, I am going to show you step-by-step procedures to perform balance sheet ratio analysis in Excel.
 You can quickly use these steps even in large datasets to find different balance sheet ratio values.
-Throughout this tutorial, you will also learn some important excel tools and techniques which will be very useful in any excel related task.
+Throughout this tutorial, you will also learn some important Excel tools and techniques that will be very useful in any Excel-related task.

 Step-by-Step Procedures to Perform Balance Sheet Ratio Analysis in Excel

 We have taken a concise Excel dataset to explain the steps clearly.
 The dataset has approximately 6 rows and 2 columns.
 Initially, we formatted all the cells containing dollar values in Accounting format.
 For all the datasets, we have 2 unique columns Particulars and Amount.
 Although we may vary the number of columns later on if that is needed.

 This criterion compares the current assets and the current liabilities of a company.
 This actually indicates whether a firm can cover its short-term debts with its current short-term assets which then shows the firm’s liquidity.